Rishav-12/Covid-19-Web-Scraper/README.md

 * [app.py](https://github.com/Rishav-12/Covid-19-Web-Scraper/blob/master/app.py) serves the scraped data in the form of an API

-* I set the country to India, but you can change that to any country

 ### Usage
 * You can run scraper.py to write the data to a json file